-A .co is a great alternative to a .com.
+A .co is an excellent alternative to a .com for any company-focused website.
 It’s a more fun and modern extension when compared to getting a .net or a .org.
-While it does not have the familiarity of a .com, a .co is more expensive so websites that use a .co tend to be well developed which helps build trust for this extension.
+While it does not have the familiarity of a .com, you can still build a trustworthy brand on a .co

-Remember, your end visitor is simply not going to care that much if your personal finance blog is using a .co or .com, neither does Google.
+Last, remember your end visitor will not care much if your personal finance blog uses a .co or .com, and neither does Google.
 What matters is building out a helpful, authoritative website.